Who are Mercury and Kolb?

 How do I know you’re the right coach for me?

-My cohort in the credentialing program I am attending call it a chemistry call.
-(Thank you Dr. Char for that bit of inspired language!)
+My cohort in my credentialing program call it a chemistry call.
 You click on that tab at the top that says Scheduling and pick a date and time best for you.
-We talk for an hour, I explain the ethics of my work, my philosophy in coaching, and you share what it is you’re trying to achieve and together we establish a framework for how you’d like to achieve your goals.
+We talk for an hour, I explain my certification, the ethics of my work, my philosophy in coaching, and you share what it is you’re trying to achieve and together we establish a framework for how you’d like to achieve your goals.

 If we don’t click?
 That’s okay!
 You can always seek a coach who you feels better serves your needs, and I may even be able to recommend someone for you to talk to next.